Supply And Demand Examples For Students [2023 Updated!]

-Now, the demand was huge and the prices of these distressed jeans went higher and higher.
+Now, the consumer demand was huge and the prices of these distressed jeans went higher and higher.

 Equilibrium wouldn’t be found until the teens in Japan found another fad and that, of course, didn’t happen because the fad spread to countries all across the globe.

 Have you noticed that the price of gasoline for vehicles goes up in the summer?
-This is because there are a lot more people driving in the summer.
+This is because there are a lot of people driving in the summer.

-The price of gasoline will drop in the winter because the demand decreases.
+The oil prices will drop in the winter because of the decrease demand.

 The same thing happens with the cost of heating homes.
 In the summer, people don’t have to use fuel to heat their homes so the cost of fuel goes down.

 It will go up again in the winter when the demand for fuel increases.

 - Why do scalpers charge more than the ticket price for a ticket outside the stadium?